opf/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 # OpenProject and Nextcloud integration setup

 The integration between OpenProject and Nextcloud has the potential to improve the productivity of all users.
-It combines the strengths of Nextcloud, the world’s most-deployed on-premises collaborative file storage platform and OpenProject, the leading free and open source project management and collaboration software
+It combines the strengths of Nextcloud, the world’s most deployed on-premises collaborative file storage platform and OpenProject, the leading free and open source project management and collaboration software

-This integration allows you to link files and folders in Nextcloud with work packages in OpenProject.
-This makes it possible see all files related to a work package (in Open Project) and all work packages related to a file (in Nextcloud).
-As a project member you no longer need to lose time trying to find the right files to be able to complete your tasks, and the integration of OpenProject-specific notifications on Nextcloud dashboard ensures that no change goes unnoticed.
+This integration allows you to link files and folders in Nextcloud with work packages in OpenProject, allowing you to see all files related to a work package (in Open Project) and all work packages related to a file (in Nextcloud).
+As a project member, you no longer need to lose time trying to find the right files to be able to complete your tasks, and the integration of OpenProject-specific notifications on Nextcloud dashboard ensures that no change goes unnoticed.

 ## Step-by-step setup instructions

 For integrating with OpenProject 12.2, the minimum required version of Nextcloud is 22.
-For the desktop Nextcloud app, the minimum supported version is 2.0.0.
-To be able to configure this integration, you need to be an administrator in both Nextcloud and OpenProject instances.
+For the desktop Nextcloud application, the minimum supported version is 2.0.0.
+To be able to configure this integration, you need to have administrator privileges in both your Nextcloud and OpenProject instances.

 **1. Add the "OpenProject integration" app and connect the instance** - in Nextcloud

-To activate your integration to OpenProject in Nextcloud, navigate to the built-in app store in the menu under your user name in _Your apps_.
-You can use the search field in the top right corner to look for OpenProject integration app.
+To activate your integration to OpenProject in Nextcloud, navigate to the built-in app store in the menu under your user name by clicking on _Your apps_.
+You can use the search field in the top right corner to look for the OpenProject integration app.
 Click the button **Download and enable**.

 ![Nextcloud_app_store](Nextcloud_app_store.png)